BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

-\textbf{Evaluation metrics cover performance and cost}. \textbf{Performance} includes three metrics: (1) Number of parts, referring to the count of modules present in the construction result.
-A smaller value is preferable because a core principle in engineering prioritizes simpler system structures to improve maintainability and reliability \citep{el2005trade}.
+\textbf{Evaluation metrics cover performance and cost}. \textbf{Performance} includes three metrics: (1) Number of parts, referring to the count of modules present in the construction result, reported as a descriptive signal of construction complexity rather than a ranking criterion.
 (2) Success rate, defined as the proportion of trials that successfully passed the criteria among 64 samples, a higher value is better.
 (3) Performance indicator, a task-specific metric extracted from simulation data that evaluates the performance under realistic physical conditions.
 A higher value is preferable for all indicators.
+Model ranking is determined solely by success rate and indicator via rank aggregation across tasks.
 Detailed success criterion and indicator setup of each task are specified in Section \ref{sec:task_setup}. \textbf{Cost} is evaluated using three metrics: (1) number of accumulated input tokens, (2) number of output tokens, and (3) total number of LLM requests.
 A lower value is preferable for all the cost metrics.